+TO: File - Grove at Gayton SUBJECT: Repeat Comments

+(Original)

+POD2021-00327

-TO: File Corner at Twin Hickory Condominiums (Original) POD2021-00194 SUBJECT: Comments FROM: Kristin Smith DATE: May 13, 2021
+FROM: Kristin Smith DATE: August 16, 2021

-- 1. Cluster Box Units will likely be required for this development based on recent guidance from the USPS.
+- Cluster Box Units will likely be required for this development based on recent guidance from the USPS.
 Please refer to the attached USPS memo and contact the local USPS branch to discuss further. - 2.
-The streets need to be labeled. - 3.
-Street and alley names must be approved by PlanRVA (formerly RRPDC).
-Send a copy of PlanRVA's approval letter to Kristin Smith (smi120@henrico.us) in the Planning Department - 4.
+The new street names must be approved by the PlanRVA (formerly RRPDC).
+Previous approvals expired. - 3.
+Send a copy of PlanRVA approval letter to Kristin Smith (smi120@henrico.us) in the Planning Department. - 4.
+After PlanRVA approval is granted, show all proposed street names on plat and ensure they are spelled correctly and located appropriately - 5.
 Below, are the guidelines to follow when generating a new street name: - The "root" street name can only be used three times with different street type designations (Dr, Rd, Ct, Ln, etc.) - Street names spelled in a strange manner will not be approved.
 This includes slang words. - Street names that sound similar to an existing street name will not be approved. - A specific person's name can be used as a street name but approval from the individual or individual's family, if the person is deceased, is required. - Street names containing directional indicators (North, South, East, and West) will not be approved. - Street names containing apostrophes will not approved. - Street names cannot exceed 18 characters (including spaces).
 The street type suffix is not counted.
 For example: Old Springfield Farm Rd is 20 characters long and had to be reduced in size on the street sign created by the Department of Public Works.